 5. Curly Sue

 I love how low maintenance a Curly Sue plant is—just a bit of water every once in a while, and its long curly stems grow wild!
 Curly Sue is part of the Rainforest Cactus family so will be happy in the shade or in part sun.
-Keep your eyes peeled for little red fruit-like flowers as it blooms every so often.
+Curly Sue is tolerant of low light conditions and doesn't need frequent watering, making it ideal for those who prefer low-maintenance plants.
+Occasionally, it will produce small, red fruit-like flowers, adding a pop of colour to its already interesting appearance.
+And yes... the fruits are edible!

 6. Burro’s Tail Succulent Plants